ydb-platform/ydb/ydb/docs/en/core/concepts/auth.md

 ## Anonymous authentication

-Anonymous authentication allows you to connect to YDB without specifying a username and password.
-This type of access should be used only for informational purposes for internal local databases that cannot be accessed over the network.
+Anonymous authentication allows you to connect to {{ ydb-short-name }} without specifying any credentials like username and password.
+This type of access should be used only for educational purposes in local databases that cannot be accessed over the network.

 To enable anonymous authentication, use `false` in the `enforce_user_token_requirement` key of the cluster's [configuration file](../reference/configuration/index.md#auth).